 Subsequently, two embedded brass disks lie in the square.
 Specifically, one marks where Hickok fired and the other where Tutt fell.
 Lastly, there’s a plaque on the southwest corner of the square with more information.

-4. Visit History Museum on the Square
+5. Visit the History Museum on the Square

 Located on Route 66 in a restored historic Park Central Square building, the History Museum on the Square shares the history of Springfield and the surrounding region.